Hokaid/MultilayerPerceptron_TB2IA/README.md

 # Multilayer Perceptron Problem Aplication

-Inteligencia Artificial Project.
+Artificial Inteligence Project.
 Multilayer Perceptron is used to predict breast cancer using BI-RADS results as enter data.